Sampler Plugins

 inherit from the

 Samplerabstract base class.
-These classes are initialized with the optimization configuration (EnOptConfig), the index of the specific sampler configuration to use (sampler_index), an optional variable mask (mask), and a random number generator (rng).
+These classes are initialized with the optimization configuration (EnOptContext), the index of the specific sampler configuration to use (sampler_index), an optional variable mask (mask), and a random number generator (rng).
 Samples are generated by calling the sampler'sgenerate_samplesmethod. - Discovery: The

 PluginManagerdiscovers availableSamplerPluginimplementations (typically via entry points) and uses them to createSamplerinstances as needed.